LordMZTE/LordMZTE/README.md

-# Hi! i'm a Minecraft modder and Hobby programmer with too much time!
+# Hi! i'm a Rustacian and Minecraft modder with too much time!

 ##### My favorite languages are Rust and Kotlin!